-A video of this event can be watched below:
+The videos of this event can be watched below:

-Previous dinners have celebrated Sir John A. Macdonald’s 200th birthday (2015), the 175th birthday of Sir Wilfrid Laurier (2016), and Confederation in the year of Canada’s 150th birthday (2017).
+Previous dinners have celebrated Sir John A. Macdonald’s 200th birthday (2015), the 175th birthday of Sir Wilfrid Laurier (2016), Confederation in the year of Canada’s 150th birthday (2017), the future of Canada-US relations (2018), and a new partnership with Canada’s Indigenous peoples (2019).
 Prior to 2015, the Annual Dinner was MLI’s Soirée that took place from 2011 to 2014.

 Speakers at MLI’s dinner and soirée events have included US legislators and diplomats such as Congressman Pete Sessions and Ambassador Kelly Craft, former prime ministers Jean Chrétien and Joe Clark, parliamentarians (former and serving) Jason Kenney, Irwin Cotler, Stéphane Dion, Bob Rae, Ujjal Dosanjh and Elizabeth May, historians Michael Bliss, Charlotte Gray and Patrice Dutil, and First Nations leaders and/or entrepreneurs like Mark Dockstator and Raven Smith.

 More MLI Work on The Indo-Pacific and the Region

 2019 was a year which Canadian foreign policy itself was put on trial with the most significant challenge being an increasingly tense relationship between Canada and China.
 MLI has been a leading and often sole voice on critical decision when it comes to Canada-China relations.
 Our experts have spoken a number of topics including an Indo-Pacific strategy, rethinking Canada’s relations with Taiwan and reshaping Canada’s foreign policy when it comes to China.
 MLI’s work on China can be found on our dedicated web page “Dragon at the Door“.